DCotterill/halixia-hugo/content/ma/be-a-better-coach-493.md

 layout: static
 ---

-How to improve your coaching skills
+How to improve your coaching skills.

 Read about how as a coach, you will keep learning and improving your skills to stay relevant, so you can consistently deliver a high-quality coaching experience.

 You already know that coaching helps individuals see themselves more clearly.
-But as a coach its important you continue to learn and grow to fulfil your own development goals and feel positive about helping others.
+But as a coach it's important you continue to learn and grow to fulfil your own development goals and feel positive about helping others.

 | Provider Links      | Free or Paid  |
 | :-----------          | :--------------:      |